Management of Atypical Glandular Cells

 Adenocarcinoma-in-situ (AIS) is a common finding when AGC is reported.
 Unlike squamous lesions, AIS may be multifocal.
 If an excisional procedure is performed, the margin status is an important predictor of residual disease in the cervix, with persistent AIS occurring in more than 50% of woman with positive margins.
 Even with negative margins, there may be residual or recurrent AIS or even adenocarcinoma, so close surveillance is required.
 Co-testing with cervical cytology and HPV at 12 months is appropriate.
 Any further evidence of glandular disease will require repeat conization.

-When the conization margins are positive for AIS, additional treatment is required.
+Additional treatment is required when the conization margins are positive for AIS.
 If the woman is postmenopausal or has completed her family, a simple hysterectomy is appropriate.
 If fertility preservation is important, a repeat conization is required, followed by close surveillance.
 The consequences of conization on the successful completion of future pregnancies should be discussed.

 AIS and cervical adenocarcinoma are the most common glandular neoplasias associated with an AGC cytology result.
-However, many other cancers may be the cause of abnormal glandular cells on a pap test.
-Endometrial lesions are the most common of these.
+However, many other cancers may be the cause of abnormal glandular cells on cervical cytology.
+Endometrial lesions are the most common.
 Cancers of the fallopian tubes and ovaries, and rarely intra-abdominal cancers have also been reported.

 Salani R, Puri I, Bristow RE.
 Adenocarcinoma in situ of the cervix: a meta-analysis of 1278 patients evaluating the predicting value of conization margin status.
 Am J Obstet Gynecol 2009;200:182.e1-5.